BBC apologizes to Princess Diana aide over interview deceit - NewsBreak

 BBC apologizes to Princess Diana aide over interview deceit

-The BBC said Thursday that it has apologized and paid a “substantial” sum to Princess Diana ’s private secretary over subterfuge used to get an explosive television interview with the late royal.
+LONDON — (AP) — The BBC said Thursday that it has apologized and paid a “substantial” sum to Princess Diana’s private secretary over subterfuge used to get an explosive television interview with the late royal.

 The U.K.'s national broadcaster said it acknowledged that “serious harm” was caused to Patrick Jephson by the circumstances in which the 1995 interview, conducted by BBC journalist Martin Bashir, was obtained.